bbrk24/lexifer-ts/docs.md

     superscripts instead.
 -->

-¹ These are both bilabial and labiodental.
+¹These are both bilabial and labiodental.
 For example, the assimilations engine turns `nf` into *mf* and `nɸ` into *mɸ*, even though `f` and `ɸ` have different places of articulation.
-² Yes, I realize that the IPA describes these as dental.
+²Yes, I realize that the IPA describes these as dental.
 However, the IPA does not make the dental/alveolar distinction elsewhere, so it is simpler to say that these are alveolar.